streamr-dev/network/README.md

 Name | Handler Arguments | Description
 ---- | ----------------- | -----------
-subscribed | `{ from: number }` | Fired when a subscription request is acknowledged by the server. unsubscribed |  | Fired when an unsubscription is acknowledged by the server. resending |  | Fired when the subscription starts resending. resent |  | Fired after `resending` when the subscription has finished resending. no_resend |  | Fired after `resending` in case there was nothing to resend. error | Error object | Reports errors, for example problems with message content
+subscribed | | Fired when a subscription request is acknowledged by the server. unsubscribed | | Fired when an unsubscription is acknowledged by the server. resending | [ResendResponseResending](https://github.com/streamr-dev/streamr-client-protocol-js/blob/master/src/protocol/control_layer/resend_response_resending/ResendResponseResendingV1.js) | Fired when the subscription starts resending.
+Followed by the `resent` event to mark completion of the resend after resent messages have been processed by the message handler function. resent | [ResendResponseResent](https://github.com/streamr-dev/streamr-client-protocol-js/blob/master/src/protocol/control_layer/resend_response_resent/ResendResponseResentV1.js) | Fired after `resending` when the subscription has finished resending. no_resend | [ResendResponseNoResend](https://github.com/streamr-dev/streamr-client-protocol-js/blob/master/src/protocol/control_layer/resend_response_no_resend/ResendResponseNoResendV1.js) | This will occur instead of the `resending` - `resent` sequence in case there were no messages to resend. error | Error object | Reports errors, for example problems with message content

 ### Logging